osugikoji/compose-playground/README.md

 # Penguin Pay Challenge

-A prototype send transaction SDK in binary format.
+A prototype send transaction in binary format SDK.
 The project was built with the following stacks:

 * MVVM
 * Clean Architecture